 In light of the recent focus on ethics, and open, public, transparent and fair contracting, Purchasing has frequently been asked the question if CCSU personnel can communicate with vendors when preparing for a procurement.
 Certainly, to adequately do our jobs, we need to speak to companies to educate ourselves on their products and services and the industry well in advance of soliciting bids for new products/services.
 Here are a few things to keep in mind before starting those communications:

 • Observe all ethics rules.
 All personnel who will be communicating with vendors or potential vendors must have read and understood all State and CCSU ethics rules.

 • Never have only one employee meet with a vendor; have at least two, one of whom should be purchasing person and one could be a technical person or a product user.
 The idea here is to have people from different areas of CCSU involved and have everything out in the open.

-• If a vendor is to provide substantive help to CCSU on a procurement or potential procurement, this help must be provided only pursuant to an existing contract with that vendor and the contract must provide that the vendor shall not submit a bid or proposal.
+• If a vendor is to provide substantive help to CCSU on a procurement or potential procurement (i.e. make a presentation or demonstration to end users), this help must be provided only pursuant to an existing contract with that vendor and the contract must provide that the vendor shall not participate in any subsequent bid.
 If they help on the front end, then they can’t play on the back end.

 • There must only be one point of contact (one person) with vendors once it has been decided to issue a bid or request for proposal.
 That person is responsible for answering all questions that come in from the outside, for asking questions of vendors and for coordinating the entire procurement in general.
 Once a bid or request for proposal has been issued, end users, bid review committee members, or any other interested parties from CCSU should not talk to any vendors at any time.
 That's a role for Purchasing.